Khadidja Hamdi: Cultural heritage

 Hamdi was praised in 2014 for leading a "cultural resistance" to the occupation of the SADR, when she was welcomed to Algiers by the Algerian Minister for Culture Khalida Toumi.
-She has spoken out publicly about the power of culture, both in terms of identity politics in Western Sahara, but also in term of how art or poetry can be a catalyst for the cause of self-determination.
-In 2008, Hamdi petitioned Koïchiro Matsuura, Director General of UNESCO, to support educational programmes in Sahrawi refugee camps, as well as supporting work to preserve and promote their cultural heritage for the future.
+She spoke out publicly about the power of culture, both in terms of identity politics in Western Sahara, but also in terms of how art or poetry can be a catalyst for the cause of self-determination.
+In 2008, Hamdi petitioned Koïchiro Matsuura, Director-General of the UNESCO, to support educational programs in Sahrawi refugee camps, as well as supporting work to preserve and promote their cultural heritage for the future.

 Film

-Hamdi is closely involved with the Sahara International Film Festival.
-She launched the 12th festival in 2015 jointly with SADR Prime Minister Abdelkader Taleb Omar and Dennis Thokozani Dlomo, who is South Africa's ambassador to Algeria.
-Its theme was "Universal Justice" and it had 423 participants from 20 countries.
+Hamdi was closely involved with the Sahara International Film Festival.
+She launched the 12th festival in 2015 jointly with SADR Prime Minister Abdelkader Taleb Omar and South Africa's ambassador to Algeria, Dennis Thokozani Dlomo.
+The theme was "Universal Justice" and it had 423 participants from 20 countries.
 During the 2012 festival, Hamdi presented the festival's highest award, The White Camel, to Javier Bardem and Alvaro Longoria for their documentary film “Sons of the Clouds: Last Colony”.

 Archives

 In 2008, Hamdi visited Austria, where a team from GEZA were working to build a National Electronic Archive for Western Sahara.
-She has led on a variety of cultural programmes for the population in exile, from projects around violence against women, to an oral history project called "Tell Me, Grandfather" to continually build up Sahrawi cultural heritage with young people.
+She led on a variety of cultural programmes for the population in exile, from projects around violence against women, to an oral history project called "Tell Me, Grandfather" to continually build up Sahrawi cultural heritage with young people.